intarchboard/draft-protocol-maintenance/README.md

 terms outlined below.

-1. The best way to provide feedback (editorial or design) and ask questions is sending an e-mail to [our mailing list](https://www.ietf.org/mailman/listinfo/ietf).
-This will ensure that IETF participants who care (or at least those who haven't yet unsubscribed) see your input and can marvel at your wisdom.
+1. The best way to provide feedback (editorial or design) and ask questions is sending an e-mail to our mailing list ([info](https://www.ietf.org/mailman/listinfo/postel)).
+This will ensure that the entire Working Group sees your input in a timely fashion.

 2. If you have **editorial** suggestions (i.e., those that do not change the meaning of the specification), you can either: